 NOTE that because you never installed Pathways, you won't be able to remove it using the "Add or Remove Programs" in the Control Panel.
 As far as Windows is concerned, Pathways is just another file--not an installed program.

 Pathways does not alter the Windows registry, so you have nothing to clean up there.
-If you had installed Pathways, the installer uses the registry; however, Pathways itself does not.)
+(If you had installed Pathways instead of merely running it, the installer uses the registry; however, Pathways itself does not.)